pnp/blog/content/post/dynamic-use-of-adaptive-cards/index.md

 4. Once you designed your card, insert it in your Power Automate Flow:
 5. Add a step, click on **Teams**, **Post an Adaptive Card and wait for a response**.
-6. Choose your channel or chat option, and in the body copy/paste the code from the designer or adaptive card in your adaptive card message body.
+6. Choose your channel or chat option, and in the body copy/paste the code from the designer or Adaptive Card in your Adaptive Card message body.

 Use cases for adaptive cards: